DriesOlbrechts/QtSnake/paper/snake.md

     2. We clone MXE from the git repository into the build folder.

-    3. Now we build mxe with the necesary packages.
+    3. First we have to install the packages, doing this in a seperate step ensures the downloads are cached and won't be redone if we change anything below this point.
         In my case this is `qtbase` for the core of qt and also `qtmultimedia` because I play a sound file.
+        I went with `qt5` in the actual build

+    4. Now we build mxe with the necesary packages.
+I disabled ccache because it would only slow the process down in this case.
+    We set the target to 64 bit windows.

-    4. When the build process is complete we have to add MXE to path
+    5. When the build process is complete we have to add MXE to path

-    5. Then we add an alias for the cross-compiling binary we just made called `qmake`.
+    6. Then we add an alias for the cross-compiling binary we just made called `qmake`.
 This just makes it easier to use.

     ```Dockerfile
     # clone mxe to build directory